Last modified April 9, 2021

 - Convenient prototyping through simple programming by Lua-Script or Ar duino-Code and compatible Breadboard construction.

 - Full I / O port and Wireless 802.11 compatible download, no reboot required.

 Right now, when there are so many fake MH-Z19B sensors, the most advisable thing would be to buy it in the official store of the sensor manufacturer (Winsen), in this way you will have the security of receiving the original sensor.

-The problem is that the manufacturer does not sell the MH-Z19B one by one, but it has to be two by two.
+The problem is that the manufacturer does not sell the MH-Z19B one at a time, it has to be in pairs.
 So if you want to build two, or have someone who wants another, this may be a good option:

 Here you will have the sure to receive the original sensor, and not a copy.

 I recommend that you order the one with a range of 5000 ppm.

 As a box I propose four options:

 - Leave it «in the air«.
 If it is going to be hidden, it is an inaccessible place, there should be no major problem.

 - Put it somewhere ornamental element, any adornment or accessory that is in the room and that allows to hide and protect it.